What's on this page:

 Coca-Cola’s guidelines are comprehensive and clear, but it’s lacking in the visual department.

-Excluding the brand’s logo, it’s predominantly a standard black-and-white document, and the text is bunched up.
+Excluding the brand’s logo, it’s predominantly a standard black-and-white document, and the text is quite bunched up.

 Thankfully, it’s only three pages, but at first glance, it won’t thrill any employee to be told that they have to read this 🤔

-In the age of short attention spans, it’s essential to keep things visually stimulating.
+In the age of short attention spans, keeping things visually stimulating makes a difference.

 Intel